Sigma-Aldrich: Subsidiaries

 Aldrich is a supplier in the research and fine chemicals market.
 Aldrich provides organic and inorganic chemicals, building blocks, reagents, advanced materials and stable isotopes for chemical synthesis, medicinal chemistry and materials science.
 Aldrich's chemicals catalog, the "Aldrich Catalog and Handbook" is often used as a handbook due to the inclusion of structures, physical data, and literature references.

 Sigma is the Sigma-Aldrich's main biochemical supplier, with offerings including antibiotics, buffers, carbohydrates, enzymes, forensic tools, hematology and histology, nucleotides, proteins, peptides, amino acids and their derivatives.

 Sigma RBI produces specialized products for use in the field of cell signaling and neuroscience.
 Their offerings range from standard biochemical reagents to specialized research tools, including ligands for receptors and ion channels, enzyme inhibitors, phosphospecific antibodies, key signal transduction enzymes, and assay kits for cell signaling.

 ISOTEC provides isotopically labeled products for protein structure determination, peptide synthesis, proteomics, metabolic research, magnetic resonance imaging, nuclear magnetic resonance, breath test substrates, agriculture, as well as gas and gas mixes.

 Riedel-de Haën was incorporated with Sigma-Aldrich in 1999 and manufactures reagents and standards.

 Supelco is the chromatography products branch of Sigma-Aldrich.
 It provides chromatography columns and related tools for environmental, government, food and beverage, pharmaceutical, biotechnology, medical and chemical laboratories; sample preparation products and chemical reference standards.

 Sigma-Aldrich Fine Chemicals (SAFC) is the fine chemical supply branch of Sigma-Aldrich specializing in raw materials for cell culture products; customized services for raw materials, manufacturing of active pharmaceutical ingredients.

 Sigma Life Science provides products such as custom DNA/RNA oligos; custom DNA and LNA probes; siRNA; isotopically-labelled peptides and peptide libraries.

-Sigma Advanced Genetic Engineering (SAGE) Labs is a division within Sigma-Aldrich that specializes in genetic manipulation of in vivo systems for special research and development applications.
+Sigma Advanced Genetic Engineering (SAGE) Labs was a division within Sigma-Aldrich that specializes in genetic manipulation of in vivo systems for special research and development applications.
 It was formed in 2008 to investigate zinc finger nuclease technology and its application for disease research models.
 Located in St. Louis, Missouri, SAGE Labs have developed knockout rats for the study of human diseases and disorders (such as autism), which are sold for up to US$95,000.
 SAGE also announced its first successful effort in creating a "knockout rabbit".
 Its facilities include a specific pathogen free, biosecure vivarium as well as research and development labs.
+SAGE Labs was acquired by Horizon Discovery Group in 2014.

 Carbolabs produces research quantities of chemicals produced by phosgenation reactions.
 The company was acquired in 1998.

 BioReliance provides testing and manufacturing services to pharmaceutical and biopharmaceutical companies that span the product cycle from early pre-clinical development to licensed production.

 The company was acquired by Sigma Aldrich in January 2012.

 Current leadership

-Matthias Heinzel became CEO of the Life Science business of Merck KGaA, Darmstadt, Germany in April 2021 following Udit Batra's departure from company.
+Jean-Charles Wirth became CEO of the Life Science business of Merck KGaA, Darmstadt, Germany in June 2025 following Matthias Heinzel's departure from the company.